 Indemnity costs or cash payments, through worker’s comp benefits, will compensate workers for lost wages because of his/her inability to work for any job-related accident.
 The average salary per day of the worker determines the indemnity amount.
 It is calculated for the duration of the disability and paid until the worker’s condition becomes stable and he/she is fit to return to the work like before.

-In case of the permanent disability or a major loss because of on-the-job injury, the indemnity would be the wholesome amount offered to the worker for the respectable survival of rest of his life.
+In case of a permanent disability or a major loss because of an on-the-job injury, the indemnity would be an amount sufficient enough for a respectable survival for the rest of his life.
 Family members of workers would get compensation benefits in case of the occurrence of death of the worker.

-RWT Enterprises is a mineral water plant and has the headcount of around 70 people in its manufacturing unit.
+RWT Enterprises is a mineral water processing plant and has a headcount of around 70 in its manufacturing unit.
 RWT had bought workmen’s compensation insurance and had covered all the workers.
-One of the employees Jatin meets an accident while working in the unit.
-The doctors recommended him to take rest of 15 days along with a course of medicines.
+One of the employees, Jatin, met with an accident while working in the unit.
+The doctors recommended he take rest for 15 days along with a course of medicines.
 Jatin is liable to get two weeks’ salary as an indemnity cost.
 Besides, he will also receive medical costs during the period of his recovery.

 If his average salary for a day is Rs.
 700 and the medical care costs him Rs 2500, the indemnity amount will be Rs 12,300 (700*14+2500).